learn-co-students/school-domain-with-db-001/README.md

 - **RSpec Test 5: `#save`**

   This spec ensures that given an instance of a student, simply calling save will trigger the correct operation.
 To implement this, you will have to figure out a way for an instance to determine whether it has been persisted into the DB.

   In the first test we create an instance, specify, since it has never been saved before, that the instance will receive a method call to `insert`.

-  In the next test, we create an instane, save it, change it's name, and then   specify that a call to the save method should trigger an `update`.
+  In the next test, we create an instance, save it, change it's name, and then specify that a call to the save method should trigger an `update`.

   ## BONUSES

   * **Attributes**
     How can this be refactored, both in the test and within the Student   class?
 There is a powerful pattern here, see if you can see it.

   * **`.create_table` and `.drop_table`**
     1. Think about removing the duplication from these tests.